readthedocs/website/content/posts/10-year-anniversary.md

-title: Read the Docs 10-year anniversary
+title: 10 years of open source sustainability
 date: 2024-08-15
 description: Reflecting on 10 years of trying to make open source sustainable
 category: Meta